WilliamTheDuck/Algorithm/README.md

 # **Algorithm**

-> _This repository comprises a couple of stuff you will need in order to learn Design and Analysis of Algorithm: functions used to operate and evaluate algorithms, measure time and space complexity, and demonstrate classical algorithmic paradigms.
+> _This repository comprises a couple of stuff you will need in order to learn **Design and Analysis of Algorithm**: functions used to operate and evaluate algorithms, measure time and space complexity, and demonstrate classical algorithmic paradigms.
 Each section includes example .c files to illustrate both implementation and theoretical insights.._

 #